 Each organization should consider what kind of risks they would have in case of a cyberattack.
 What are your assets, where are they located, which employees, information, and objects are crucial to run your business?
 What would be the impact and the consequences if your business did not function, if you were under attack?
 For how long could you tolerate a downtime?
 Is having a regular antivirus and firewall enough to protect your assets and business (the answer is usually not enough!)?
 Here are some tips for you to consider making remote work secure.

 - Install all operating system and security updates on your PC or laptop.

-- It’s crucial to have latest updates in your computer or smart device.
+- It’s crucial to have the latest updates in your computer or smart device.

 - Strengthen your passwords.